semaphoreci/semaphore/docs/docs/using-semaphore/permissions.md

 ## Overview

-Semaphore uses a Role Based Access Control (RBAC) model to manage user permissions and access withing the [organization](./organizations).
+Semaphore uses a Role Based Access Control (RBAC) model to manage user permissions and access within the [organization](./organizations).

 Users need to be added to the organization before they can log into Semaphore or access any of your projects.
-Users need a GitHub or BitBucket account in order to log in your organization.
+Users need a GitHub or BitBucket account in order to log in to your organization.

 Only organization [Admins](#org-admin) or [Owners](#org-owner) can invite users to the organization.